 Avoiding Hazardous Materials

 It’s important to know what materials can and cannot be placed in the dumpster.
 Hazardous materials, including chemicals, batteries, asbestos, and certain electronics, require special disposal methods.
 Mixing these with general waste can lead to serious environmental and health hazards.
+Learn about how to dispose of hazardous waste safely when renting a dumpster.

 Clearly mark and separate any hazardous materials if you must store them temporarily before proper disposal.
 Many communities have designated hazardous waste disposal sites or collection events where you can safely dispose of these items.